Jonathan India Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in MLB.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 22nd in MLB.

-- The Dodgers have the 22nd-ranked team ERA across all MLB pitching staffs (4.52).
+- The Dodgers have the 23rd-ranked team ERA among all MLB pitching staffs (4.59).

-- Dodgers pitchers combine to give up 76 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Dodgers pitchers combine to rank 22nd in baseball in home runs allowed (79 total, 1.3 per game).

-- Syndergaard (1-4) takes the mound for the Dodgers in his 12th start of the season.
-He's put together a 6.54 ERA in 52 1/3 innings pitched, with 35 strikeouts.

-- The righty last pitched on Wednesday against the Washington Nationals, when he went five innings, allowing five earned runs while giving up seven hits.
+- The left-hander's most recent appearance came on Saturday against the New York Yankees, when he tossed seven innings, surrendering two earned runs while allowing four hits.

-- The 30-year-old has an ERA of 6.54, with 6 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.